 Westminster Rescue and The Helping Up Mission are both non-profit organizations that partner with local churches, businesses, and other organizations to provide relief, rescue, and other services for people in need.
 Helping Up mainly deals with helping men fight addiction and homelessness so that they can get their lives back on track.
 This organization gives their clients food, shelter, clothing, as well as medical, educational, and vocational needs.
-Rather than letting our food go to waste, Santoni’s gives these organization’s the leftovers from catering events to feed the organization’s clients.
+Rather than letting food go to waste, Santoni’s gives these organizations the leftovers from catering events to feed the organization’s clients.

 Reduce, Reuse, and Recycle

 Another way Santoni’s has undergone several changes in the recycling aspect is through our recyclable bags that customers use to take out their food.
-In the front of our marketplace, we have a barrel that we use to recycle our bags and then they can be turned into new bags.
+In front of our marketplace, we have a barrel that we use to recycle our bags and then they can be turned into new bags.

-For many of our products we have switched to paper and plant-based material so that customers can recycle more.
+For many of our products, we have switched to paper and plant-based material so that customers can recycle more.
 If you walk through our store, you’ll see that we have options that fit our customer’s needs, while giving them the ability to recycle.
 At our salad bar, we have containers that are made from plant-based material and it’s biodegradable.
-When looking at our coffee station, you will see that we have all kinds of cups that fit each customer’s need.
+When looking at our coffee station, you will see that we have all kinds of cups that fit each customer’s needs.
 The paper cups tend to be for people who drink their coffee fast, along with the other materials for that long commute to work.